koszullab/pareidolia/README.rst

 A differential background matrix is computed by subtracting backgrounds from the different conditions.
 Pareidolia then applies a series of filtering steps to discard noisy regions.
 Three filters are applied, each with their respective threshold:

 * Pearson threshold: Only regions where at least one input sample has a pearson coefficient above this threshold are considered.
-* snr threshold: Signal-to-noise-ratio filter to discard regions where the intra-condition variability is low compared to the inter-condition difference.
+* CNR threshold: Contrast-to-noise-ratio filter to discard regions where the intra-condition variability is low compared to the inter-condition difference.
 * Density threshold: Coverage-based filter to remove very sparse regions.
 If the proportion of non-empty pixels used to compute the correlation score is below that threshold, the value is discarded.

 Each filter can be selectively disabled, or its threshold adapted using command line options.